Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "If you want others to be happy, practice compassion.
-If you want to be happy, practice compassion."
+> "It is up to each of us to sing as we feel moved by the overall song of life."
-> — **Dalai Lama**
+> — **Ming-Dao Deng**

 ---